ItinerisLtd/wp-phpmailer/README.md

 This plugin reuse [the PHPMailer class bundled with WordPress core](https://core.trac.wordpress.org/browser/trunk/src/wp-includes/class-phpmailer.php).

-Thus, you have to keep WordPress core up-to-date to receive security patches.
+Thus, you have to keep WordPress core up to date to receive security patches.

 ### Is it a must to use SMTP?